 Eligibility and Expectations

 LEADS Law Enforcement Officers must be mid-career, sworn law enforcement officers working full-time in a law enforcement agency in the United States.
-Scholars must have demonstrated experience advancing the police profession through science.
+They must have demonstrated experience advancing the police profession through science.
 This may be in the form of partnering with researchers, independently conducting their own research, or infusing research into policies and practices.
 The ideal candidate will be in a position to impact policy and practice in their agency.

 The LEADS program acknowledges that all participants are working full-time for a law enforcement or government agency, and the program is designed to be flexible and dependent on the capacity of the Scholar and the demands of their agency.
 There are however two meetings LEADS Scholars are expected to attend that require travel away from their agency: the annual IACP Conference, including a pre-conference LEADS meeting and discussion (4-5 days) and the NIJ Summer Session in Washington DC (2-3 days).
 NIJ covers the cost of all travel and per diem associated with these events.

 In focus - Tribal Law Enforcement

 Over the years, the LEADS program has grown to be a diverse community of practice with broad agency representation across the country, from small and rural agencies to the largest metropolitan departments in the US.
-In 2020, NIJ continued it’s committed to broadening representation by prioritizing the inclusion of at least one LEADS Scholar whose law enforcement responsibilities include public safety in tribal jurisdictions.
 Tribal law enforcement officers who meet the application criteria for LEADS Scholars are encouraged to apply.
 Federal law enforcement active in tribal jurisdictions (e.g., Bureau of Indian Affairs Police Services) will also be considered.

 The LEADS scholarship is a three-year commitment, and officers have the opportunity to participate in a variety of other activities and take advantage of other available resources, including: